miraland-labs/miraland/docs/src/integrations/exchange.md

 For regulatory compliance reasons, an Solarti Token issuing entity may optionally choose to hold "Freeze Authority" over all accounts created in association with its mint.
-This allows them to [freeze](https://spl.solana.com/token#freezing-accounts) the assets in a given account at will, rendering the account unusable until thawed.
+This allows them to [freeze](https://spl.miraland.top/token#freezing-accounts) the assets in a given account at will, rendering the account unusable until thawed.
 If this feature is in use, the freeze authority's pubkey will be registered in the Solarti Token's mint account.

 ## Testing the Integration

-Be sure to test your complete workflow on Solana devnet and testnet [clusters](../clusters.md) before moving to production on mainnet-beta.
+Be sure to test your complete workflow on Miraland devnet and testnet [clusters](../clusters.md) before moving to production on mainnet-beta.
 Devnet is the most open and flexible, and ideal for initial development, while testnet offers more realistic cluster configuration.
-Both devnet and testnet support a faucet, run `solana airdrop 1` to obtain some devnet or testnet MLN for development and testing.
+Both devnet and testnet support a faucet, run `miraland airdrop 1` to obtain some devnet or testnet MLN for development and testing.